 - Expected outcomes: Explain what you expected the outcomes from your workshop could be.
 For instance, some workshops result in edited books or special issues of journals.

 - Organizers: Include short bios for the organizers and indicate who is the main contact person and how participants can reach them.

-Our criteria for selection will consider three things:
+Criteria for selection will consider three things:

-Responsibility of Workshop Organisers
+Responsibility of Workshop Organizers

 Please keep the following responsibilities in mind when submitting a workshop proposal:

 - Set up a webpage: Organizers of an accepted workshop are encouraged to set up and maintain a web page with information about their workshop (deadlines, CfP, programme, templates, accepted papers/participants, organizers, etc.).
 We will include the link to the workshop's page on the official MobileHCI workshop site.

 - Advertise your workshop: share your call for participants within your professional network

 - Collect papers/presentations: from potential participants (depending on how the organizers run the workshop).
 A presentation is generally 2-4 pages long and outlines the submitter's view on the workshop theme and the reasons for the submitter's interest in the topic.